Dakota Access Pipeline protests: National opposition to the pipeline

 Solidarity rally in Saint Paul, Minnesota, September 2016.

 Standing Rock solidarity march in San Francisco, November 2016.

 Native Nations Rise march in Washington D.C., March 2017.

 Many Sioux Tribes passed resolutions in support of Standing Rock, including the Cheyenne River Sioux Tribe, Crow Creek Tribe, the Oglala Sioux Tribe, and the Rosebud Sioux Tribe.
 Oklahoma tribes also expressed support for the pipeline protest movement.
 In August, Principal Chief Bill John Baker of the Cherokee Nation said, "As Indian people, we have a right to protect our lands and protect our water rights.
 That's our responsibility to the next seven generations."

 Field reporter Jordan Chariton (of The Young Turks on-the-road program TYT Politics) was one of the most active journalists participating in the protests.
 He commented on the scant presence of journalists from mainstream networks such as CNN and MSNBC.

+North Dakota wins judgment against federal government

+North Dakota sued the federal government, alleging that the protests were unlawful and that the Obama administration encouraged them.
+North Dakota sued for the costs of policing the protest and environmental and property damage.
+On April 23, 2025, federal judge Daniel Traynor ruled that the federal government had to pay the state of North Dakota nearly $28 million in damages over the protest, specifically calling out the United States Army Corps of Engineers for "negligence."